 Funding and Grant Opportunities for Personal Finance Teachers

-We understand that you can’t become a master of finances overnight.
-Educators looking to teach personal finance should start with training or other professional development opportunities.
-This will allow you to deliver accurate, standards-aligned information to students.
+You can’t become a master of finances overnight.
+Educators looking to teach personal finance should start with professional development opportunities.
+The appropriate training will help teachers deliver accurate, standards-aligned personal finance information to students.

 This fellowship program awards a $6,000 monthly stipend and up to $1,000 for living expenses for K-12 teachers to participate in a 10- or 11-month position in federal agencies or U.S. congressional offices.
 Teachers bring their STEM experiences back to the classroom with a deeper understanding that will benefit students.